Bruce Yardley: 1982–83 Ashes

-Yardley kept his spot in the Australian side against England in 1982–83.
-He took 5-107 and 3-101 in the first Test.
+Yardley kept his spot in the Australian team against England in 1982–83.
+He took 5-107 and 3–101 in the first Test.

-After 5-68 against Tasmania he scored 53 and took two wickets in the second Test.
+After 5–68 against Tasmania he scored 53 and took two wickets in the second Test.
 The third test saw him take three wickets.

 A thigh injury due to a Rodney Hogg delivery meant there was some doubt whether Yardley would play the fourth Test but he was fit in time.
-Yardley took 4-89 in England's first innings.
+Yardley took 4–89 in England's first innings.

-In the fifth Test, Yardley took 4-139 in England's second innings but the Australian bowlers were unable to force a victory.
+In the fifth Test, Yardley took 4–139 in England's second innings but the Australian bowlers were unable to force a victory.
 He finished the series with 141 runs at 20.14 and 22 wickets at 36.07.

-Yardley was dropped from the Australian one day side again towards the end of the summer.
+Yardley was dropped from the Australian one day team again towards the end of the summer.
 He then took four wickets in a game against South Australia.

 End of Test career

 Yardley toured Sri Lanka in 1983.
 In the sole Test he took 5-88 and 2-78, bowling in conjunction with Tom Hogan, helping Australia win by an innings.

 After being overlooked for the 1983 World Cup in favour of Tom Hogan, Yardley retired from first class cricket.

 "I want people to understand the decision was not based on not being selected to go to England", said Yardley at the time.
 "I will be 36 in September and it's as good a time to retire as any.
 I will not even be playing club cricket."

-Since Yardley had been first selected for Australia, he had missed selection on every side picked to tour England – 1979, 1980, 1981 and 1983.
+Since Yardley had been first selected for Australia, he had missed selection on every team picked to tour England – 1979, 1980, 1981 and 1983.
 (Although 1979 and 1983 were one-day tournaments, and his form had been poor in 1979–80).

 Comeback

-Yardley made a surprising comeback to First-Class cricket six-and-a-half years after his retirement when he was named in a Western Australian squad to tour India in 1989, at the age of 41.
+Yardley returned to First-Class cricket six-and-a-half years after his retirement, when a Western Australia squad included him in their tour of India in 1989; he was 41.

 Yardley then played for WA against the touring New Zealanders, Victoria, NSW, and South Australia in the 1989-90 summer.
 He was criticised for abandoning a grade game to commentate with Channel Nine during a Test match.
-He took ten wickets at 37.60 then retired for good.
+He took ten wickets at 37.60 and retired permanently; he stated that "the selectors won't pick me".

-"I think I have bowled well enough to play Shield again, but the selectors won't pick me", Yardley said.